Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Balanced seat depth that works for both upright sitting and relaxed lounging
+• Balanced seat depth for both upright sitting and casual lounging

-• Queen sleep surface that’s easy to turn into a real guest setup
+• Queen sleep surface that feels better suited to guests than a short nap-only setup

 Who it is best for: